EverydayHealthLogo

 Is this Dr. Paul Lee affiliated with a ranked Castle Connolly Top Hospital?

-Yes, Dr. Lee is affiliated with Mount Sinai Beth Israel which is a Castle Connolly Top Hospital.
+Yes, Dr. Lee is affiliated with Mount Sinai Beth Israel, New York Eye and Ear Infirmary of Mount Sinai which are a Castle Connolly Top Hospitals.
 Castle Connolly Top Hospitals are healthcare institutions recognized for their excellence in specific medical procedures and overall patient care.
 They are identified through a rigorous peer nomination process, evaluating factors like patient outcomes, quality of care, and expertise.
 The list recognizes hospitals that excel in 20 or more specific medical procedures, representing the top 25% nationwide.
 Castle Connolly Top Hospitals

 Where can I learn more about Ophthalmologist?